cfeck/alek/README.md

-    5ds     MOV     move to destination d the source s 6ds     CMP     compare numbers from sources d and s 7cs     JMP     jump if condition c is satisfied to cell s 999     HLT     halt the processor
+    5ds     MOV     move to destination d the source s 6ds     CMP     compare numbers from sources d and s 7cs     JMP     jump if condition c is satisfied to cell s 95d     POP     pop (from stack) to destination d 96s     PUSH    push (to stack) the source s
+    97s     CALL    push IP and jump to cell s
+    997     RET     pop to IP (return to caller)
+    999     HLT     halt the processor
 (See the table in the "Code" tab)